PHA lean tools help a rural, Southern Indiana FQHC surpass CMS Healthy People 2020 goals for diabetes management

-Training is done online at the participant’s own pace and is supported with remote coaching.
-Modules are focused on building and applying competencies.
-Learning is demonstrated by completing experiments or mini-projects by applying the competencies to real-world problems.
+Training is done at the participant’s own pace and is supported with remote coaching.
+Learning is competency based and is demonstrated by completing submissions or mini-projects based on scenarios provided.
 No exam is required.

-The training includes four modules as outlined below.
+The training includes 10 modules as outlined below.

 - LDI Overview: Describes the Lean Daily Improvement (LDI) methodology, its many uses, and explores the learning/certification path.